Skip to Main Content

 Diamond/Platinum Open Access- The same as Gold, however, there is no APC as it is covered by a funding source such as a foundation or learned society.

-Embargo-A period of time during which a work can not be freely made available.
-The NIH requires that works that funded by it have an embargo period of 12 months or fewer before they are deposited in PubMed Central
+Embargo- A period of time during which a work cannot be freely made available.
+The NIH currently requires that works that funded by it have an embargo period of 12 months or fewer before they are deposited in PubMed Central.
+However, peer-reviewed articles published on or after October 1, 2025 will have to be made available in PMC without an embargo, as mandated by the Nelson Memo

 Gold Open Access-Open access provided directly by the journal.
 Available as soon as it is published.
 The article will often be published with a CC-BY license allowing for a wide range of reuses.
 Sometimes the author (or their institution or funding source) will pay an Article Processing Charge (APC) to the publisher for article preparation.